puppetlabs/puppetlabs-peadm/documentation/upgrade.md

 ## Offline Usage

 The `peadm::upgrade` plan downloads installation content from an online repository by default.
-To perform an offline installation, you can prefetch the needed content and place it in the staging directory.
+To perform an offline installation, you can prefetch the needed content and place it in the staging directory on the Bolt host.
 If content is available in the staging directory, `peadm::upgrade` will not try to download it.

 The default staging directory is `/tmp`.
 If a different staging dir is being used, it can be specified using the `stagingdir` parameter to the peadm::upgrade plan.

 The content needed is the PE installation tarball for the target version.
 The installation content should be in the staging dir, and should have its original name.
 E.g. `/tmp/puppet-enterprise-2019.2.2-el-7-x86_64.tar.gz`.

 Installation content can be downloaded from [https://puppet.com/try-puppet/puppet-enterprise/download/](https://puppet.com/try-puppet/puppet-enterprise/download/).

+If you wish to prevent the bolt host from transferring the installer tarball to the targets you can place the installer tar files on the target hosts in the _upload directory_.
+This can save time over slow networks, but is best to just perform the bolt task on the target node (puppetserver).
+The default _upload directory_ is `/tmp`.
+If a different upload dir is being used, it can be specified using the `uploaddir` parameter to the peadm::upgrade plan.

 Note if `pe_repo` classes have been declared (for agents with different OS/platform than your primary server - see [Install \*nix agents with PE package management](https://www.puppet.com/docs/pe/2021.7/installing_nix_agents.html#install_nix_agents_pe_package_management)), you must also stage the agent repo tarballs for the new PE version before running the `peadm::upgrade` plan, otherwise the plan will fail when it runs puppet to complete the upgrade, as it will not be able to download the agent repos from the internet.